Lewiston mother dies in fatal downtown stabbing, police say

 A male suspected stabbed Kimberly Dobbie around 11 a.m. in front of Rancourt’s Laundromat on Sabattus Street, just as the woman had started a load of laundry and walked outside the business with her two children, ages 6 and 8, said Stephen McCausland, spokesman for the Maine Department of Public Safety.

-Police are still questioning that man, who is currently hospitalized with chest pains, he said.
-No charges have been brought in the assault with police continue to investigate the incident.
+Police are still questioning the suspect, who is currently hospitalized with chest pains, he said.
+No charges have been brought in the assault.
+Police are continuing to investigate the incident.

 First responders rushed Dobbie to Central Maine Medical Center in Lewiston after she was stabbed, but she died of her injuries early Sunday afternoon, McCausland said.
 Police didn’t say where the children were taken to.